 As fraud actors continue to refine evasion and obfuscation techniques, enterprises can no longer depend on siloed and fragmented point products to effectively protect their employees, customers, suppliers, and partners.
 Azure Sentinel, the world’s first cloud-native SIEM/SOAR/UEBA platform from a major cloud service provider, is at the forefront of a secular trend of consolidation and integration into the cybersecurity stack.

 DMARC is not an island, but rather a critical component of an integrated security strategy.
-Agari Brand Protection, along with two other solutions from Agari, integrates seamlessly with Azure Sentinel to share threat intelligence.
+Agari DMARC Protection, along with two other solutions from Agari, integrates seamlessly with Azure Sentinel to share threat intelligence.
 Agari Phishing Defense is a highly specialized, complementary solution to Defender for Office 365 that uses ML/AI techniques to detect and remediate sophisticated identity-based threats, such as spear phishing, business email compromise (BEC), vendor email compromise (VEC) and account takeover-based attacks.
 Additionally, Agari Phishing Response is a turnkey solution that automates the process of phishing response, remediation, and breach containment.

-In addition, Agari’s specialized Data Connector for Sentinel allows customers to ingest logs from Agari Brand Protection and Agari Phishing Defense to detect, correlate, and remediate threats more effectively.
+In addition, Agari’s specialized Data Connector for Sentinel allows customers to ingest logs from Agari DMARC Protection and Agari Phishing Defense to detect, correlate, and remediate threats more effectively.
 The data connector comes with sample queries that inform the creation of additional Azure Sentinel analytics, workbooks, and workflows around insights such as attack types, policy hits, and the most attacked users.
-In addition, customers using the federated model of Microsoft Graph Security API can benefit from investigation IOCs shared by Agari Phishing Response and malicious domains or URLs reported by Agari Brand Protection in their quest to triage and isolate threats more effectively.
+In addition, customers using the federated model of Microsoft Graph Security API can benefit from investigation IOCs shared by Agari Phishing Response and malicious domains or URLs reported by Agari DMARC Protection in their quest to triage and isolate threats more effectively.

 In summary, an integrated security architecture that encompasses Agari solutions with Defender for Office 365, Azure Sentinel, and Microsoft Graph Security API allows organizations to leverage the rich visibility from email security as the first line of defense to reduce attack surface, strengthen core defenses, and enhance overall security posture.